The Anatomy of Alaskan King Crab

-Found in the cold waters of regions like the northern pacific, Alaska King Crabs have taken up residence deep on ocean floors.
-King Crabs are crustaceans and belong to the invertebrates group, or those animals without backbones.
+Found in the cold waters of regions like the northern pacific, Alaskan king crabs have taken up residence deep on ocean floors.
+King crabs are crustaceans and belong to the invertebrates group, or those animals without backbones.
 Considered direct ancestors of the hermit crab, they have a unique abdomen shaped like a fan located below the rear section of their shell.
 They are also sometimes referred to as stone crabs, or groundfish due to their ocean floor habitat.

 Color, Size, and Counts

-There are three types of Alaska King Crab, and each is defined by its exterior color.
+There are three types of Alaskan king crab and each is defined by its exterior color.